End-of-Life & Palliative Counselor

 The National Hospice & Palliative Care Organization offers continuing education and resources.
 Depending on the specialization achieved, if any, different options for licensing renewal may be available or may be required.

 For instance, a licensee with an oncology specialization may be able to find continuing education resources through the Association for Oncology Social Workers.
 Just as each state’s licensing requirements will differ, each state’s license renewal requirements will differ.
 In Oregon, LCSW license renewal requirements renew every two years.
-Forty CEUs (continuing education units) must be related to social work, with at least six units of ethics due at each renewal period.
-LMSW renewal requirements, in Oregon, are 30 CEUs with at least six units of ethics every time.
+Forty CEUs (continuing education units) must be related to social work, with at least six ethics units due at each renewal period.
+LMSW renewal requirements in Oregon are 30 CEUs with at least six units of ethics every time.

 What Do End-of-Life & Palliative Counselors Do?